The title says it all: Ruzuku is notoriously easy to use, but ease of use doesn’t necessarily mean that something is good.

-It feels more like an app than an SaaS system at times, but depending on the type of course you’re running, that might be perfect.
+It feels more like an app than a SaaS system at times, but depending on the type, of course, you’re running, that might be perfect.

 - Simple to Learn: You can learn to fully navigate and manipulate the tools at your disposal on Ruzuku in a short amount of time.
 After two weeks, you’ll be a pro at using it, even if you only spend thirty minutes per day learning the ropes.
 That means a shorter time from now to when your first course goes live.

 - Zero Transaction Fees: At every level, you get to keep 100% of your money.
-It’s paid directly to you from your students, so there’s no middle man or minor percentages being taken off the top.
+It’s paid directly to you from your students, so there are no middlemen or minor percentages being taken off the top.

 - Review Student Progress: Watch as your students progress through the various courses, and if they get stuck, lend a helping hand.
 This helps you to encourage students to continue using your site and your course.

-- MailChimp Integration: MailChimp is one of the biggest email marketing companies out there, and Ruzuku is partnered with them to integrate everything into one place.
+- MailChimp Integration: MailChimp is one of the biggest email marketing companies out there, and Ruzuku integrates and partners with them to make everything into one place.